jtmcgrath/wpc-extended/README.md

 )
 ```

-### Background Section
+### Section Shorthands

-The background section is a shorthand which allows you to add multiple connected controls without typing them all in manually.
+The background, border, and typography sections are all shorthands which allow you to add multiple connected controls without typing them all in manually.

+#### Background Section

-It includes a colour control, an image control, and several radio controls.
+A background section includes a colour control, an image control, and several radio controls.
 The radio controls are only visible when an image has been selected, because they control the `background-repeat`, `background-position`, `background-attachment`, and `background-size` properties.

 *Note: the background colour control can use either the default or the alpha colour picker.*